Prospective Student FAQs

 What is expected of me during the MS program?

-The IHN MS program is a rigorous one-year program.
-Students are expected to work hard, and in return will be exposed to many different ideas in a complex field to which health professionals and policy-makers around the world have committed considerable energies, attention, and resources.
-To maintain a high academic standard, students should be prepared to dedicate a minimum of one hour per credit per week IN CLASS, and about 3 hours per credit per week to work outside of class.
-Most students take 15 credits per semester; this would translate to about 60 hours per week of combined in-class and out of class time.
+During their three semesters at IHN, students are required to put in hard work and dedication.
+The program offers exposure to a wide range of ideas in the complex field of health, which has garnered significant attention and resources from health professionals and policy-makers worldwide.
+To maintain a high academic standard, students should dedicate at least one hour per credit per week to in-class work and about three hours per credit per week to work outside of class.
+With a typical course load of 15 credits per semester, this means approximately 60 hours per week of combined in-class and out-of-class time.

-In addition, students are expected to spend 10-15 hours/week on their thesis project in the fall and spring terms and devote a minimum of 10 weeks full-time (~350 hours or more) from May – August.
-All students are expected to attend classes (and to be on time).
+Moreover, students should allot 10-15 hours per week for their thesis project during the fall and spring terms, and commit a minimum of 10 weeks on a full-time basis (~350 hours or more) from May to August.
+It is mandatory for all students to attend classes and arrive on time.

 When and where are nutrition courses held?

-Courses meet Monday through Friday, usually between 9 AM and 6 PM.
-They are held at the Columbia University Irving Medical Center campus, which is located primarily on West 168th Street between Broadway and Fort Washington Avenue.
-Classes typically meet either once a week for two to three hours or twice a week for one and a half hours per session.
+Classes are scheduled from Monday to Thursday, typically running from 9 AM to 6 PM, at the Columbia University Irving Medical Center campus.
+The campus is located on West 168th Street, between Broadway and Fort Washington Avenue.
+Classes are conducted once a week for two to three hours or twice a week for one and a half hours per session.
+The Institute for Human Nutrition allocates one weekday for student thesis research, allowing students to focus solely on their thesis without any classes.

 Does the Institute of Human Nutrition have online courses?

-The only online courses offered by the Institute of Human Nutrition are continuing medical education courses for physicians.
-(View under the CME menu tab.)
+The only online courses offered by the Institute of Human Nutrition are continuing medical education courses for healthcare professionals.
 Classes for our MS in Human Nutrition degree are all in-person.

 Application